copperbits/TON/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## About source and github repositories

-- http://test.ton.org/downloads.html - is the "official"* ton client tarball
+- <http://test.ton.org/downloads.html> - is the "official"* ton client tarball
-- https://github.com/copperbits/TON - community version with added features but sometimes outdated code and releases
+- <https://github.com/copperbits/TON> - community version with added features but sometimes outdated code and releases
-- https://github.com/poma/ton-lite-client - unchanged up to date version of tarball but on github.
+- <https://github.com/poma/ton-lite-client> - unchanged up to date version of tarball but on github.
 Also fresh binaries and docker container

 \*There is no official statement that ton.org is related to TON network.
 But this is only one real source of information and code at this moment.

-## ton.org:
+## ton.org

 - [List of available files](https://test.ton.org/) – List of available files

-## What we already did:
+## What we already did

 - 📖 Documentations:
   - 🐧 Added build instructions for [ubuntu 16.04](https://github.com/copperbits/TON/blob/master/docs/copperbits_docs/ubuntu16.04.sh)
   - 📩 Explain in [video on YouTube](https://www.youtube.com/watch?v=J7K2nq5lf7I) and [text on GitHub](/docs/Copperbits_docs/Mac_tutorial.md), how to start Lite Client on macOS and send transactions to TON network